List of Delhi Public School Society schools: Delhi Public School, Sonepat

 Established in 2005, DPS Sonepat is a CBSE board school situated in Khewra, Sonepat (NCR Delhi).
 It offers education from nursery to 12th class in air-conditioned classrooms.
 Ranjoo Mann, a national award-winning educationalist is the Pro-Vice Chairperson of DPS Sonepat.
 DPS Sonepat is a residential school that occupies 17 acres.

 DPS South Kolkata

-Established in 2013, the school is located in Gazipur, Bakrahat in the outskirts of Kolkata.
+Established in 2013, the school is located in Gazipur, Bakrahat in the outskirts of Kolkata.It is one of the best schools located in the South Kolkata Region.
 It is affiliated to CBSE.
 It offers education from Nursery 1 to class 12.

 DPS Srinagar

 Delhi Public School, Srinagar is a co-educational senior secondary school in Athwajan in the Srinagar district of Jammu and Kashmir, India.
 Established on 10 March 2003, the school is affiliated with the Delhi Public School Society and the Central Board of Secondary Education (CBSE).
 The school is run by the D.P.
 Dhar Memorial Trust and was started on 10 March 2003.
 The school is located on 12 acre of land with more than 5,500 students and 550 staff.
 DPS Srinagar has classes from L.K.G. to 12th.
 Each classes has nine sections from A to I.

 The school was founded in the year 2003 and the classes started in March 2003, when the CBSE session starts.
 Initially the school was only from Class 1st to Class 6.